 December 5, 1648 - Charles François d'Angennes, Marquis de Maintenon

 Charles François d’Angennes, Marquis de Maintenon (5 December 1648 – before 2 April 1691) was a French nobleman who became a buccaneer in the Caribbean.
-He sold the Château de Maintenon, his ancestral estate, to Madame de Maintenon, the second wife of King Louis XIV of France.
+He sold the Château de Maintenon, his ancestral estate, to Madame de Maintenon, the second wife of King Louis XIV.

 He was the oldest son of Louis d’Angennes de Rochefort de Salvert, Marquis de Maintenon et de Meslay, and Marie Le Clerc du Tremblay.
 Upon his father's death, he inherited the title of Marquis de Maintenon.